Sometimes it’s better to be lucky

-With Nortel’s bankruptcy protection announcement yesterday there is a sickening scenario for some very unlucky folks (many I know personally).
-Today’s title comes from one of my favorite expressions, “Sometimes it’s better to be lucky than talented”, and that is how I feel right now.
+With Nortel’s bankruptcy protection announcement yesterday, there is a sickening scenario for some very unlucky folks (many I know personally).
+Today’s title comes from one of my favourite expressions, “Sometimes it’s better to be lucky than talented,”.
+That is how I feel right now.

 I am OK

-As background let me outline what has happened to me, in terms of my lay off.
+As background, let me outline what has happened to me regarding my layoff.

-I was notified of my redundancy on July 30th of last year, due to restructuring.
-This meant that for the next TWO months I would still be on the Nortel payroll and I would have access to my office and such and I could look for jobs inside of Nortel.
-On the 30th of July I was also given the specifics of my severance package (I cannot disclose the terms of this agreement).
+Due to restructuring, I was notified of my redundancy on July 30th of 2008.
+I would still be on the Nortel payroll for the next TWO months.
+I would have access to my office and such and could look for jobs inside of Nortel.
+On July 30th, I was also given the specifics of my severance package.
+The severance was quite generous, pretty much a full year of pay.

-As part of the severance procedure, I had an option to either take my entire severance payment (lump sum) on September 30th or I could take some then and delay some until January 2nd of this year.
-I did split the lump sum payment and received part in September and part in January.
+As part of the severance procedure, I had to take my entire severance payment (lump sum) on September 30th, or I could take some then and delay some until January 2nd 2009.
+The lump sum payment was split and I received a part in September and a portion in January.
+This was done so I didn’t have a huge tax bill for 2008.

-I also was given the option to opt out of the Nortel pension plan, and I did so, and I received those funds just before Christmas as well.
+I also was given a choice to opt out of the Nortel pension plan.
+I did so, and I received those funds just before Christmas as well.

-All this means Nortel owes me no more money (there is a small caveat to this, which is not worth mentioning), thus Nortel filing for bankruptcy protection has no direct effect on me financially.
+All this means Nortel owes me no more money.
+There is a small caveat to this, which is not worth mentioning.
+Therefore Nortel filing for bankruptcy protection has no direct effect on me financially.
+Hence to comment about better to be lucky.

 Some are Not So Lucky

-For those who were notified of their redundancy after November 16th 2008, they now are in limbo (or possibly hell, I am not sure).
-I have heard from one former associate that his severance package is now “gone”, because he has not received it yet.
+Those notified of their redundancy after November 16th, 2008, are now in limbo (or possibly hell, I am not sure).
+I have heard from one former associate that his severance package is now “gone” because he has not received it yet.

-I do not know if this is just hearsay, rumor or fact, but it is a possibility.
-The severance package becomes part of the liabilities Nortel owes, and it may well be that these severance packages are now simply “unsecured debt” and must be dealt with as part of bankruptcy protection.
+I do not know if this is hearsay, rumour or fact, but it is possible.
+The severance package becomes part of the liabilities Nortel owes.
+It may well be that these severance packages are now “unsecured debt” and must be dealt with as part of bankruptcy protection.

-If these folks do not get their packages this would be diabolical (in my opinion) and I really hope this is not the case, but I suspect it is a real possibility.
+If these folks do not get their packages, this would be diabolical (in my opinion), and I hope this is not the case, but I suspect it is a real possibility. (it was, and many folks got little or no money they were owed).

-As for pensioners (retirees from Nortel) I do not know where this leaves the pension plan, given it is underfunded and the repayment of the short-fall must be dealt with as part of the bankruptcy protection plan as well.
+As for pensioners (retirees from Nortel), I do not know where this leaves the pension plan, given it is underfunded and the repayment of the shortfall must be dealt with as part of the bankruptcy protection plan.

 Bad Day Financially and Other Ways too